Last Updated on

 This means that any advice or information given on behalf of Plant Therapy is vetted and verified by trained essential oils professionals.
 And that is the way they want it.
 This also means that customer service is more trustworthy and easy to contact.

 Winner: Plant Therapy.
-Although there can be some benefits to Direct Selling business model, Plant Therapy’s straightforward online buying model means that there is no chance of circulating false, inaccurate or potential harmful information around oils and their safety.
+Although there can be some benefits to Direct Selling business model, Plant Therapy’s straightforward online buying model means that there is no chance of circulating false, inaccurate or potentially harmful information around oils and their safety.

 Educating customers about the oils they buy is almost as important as the oils themselves.
 Essential oils are potent and powerful so should be used with care.
+They both do well vs other brands in this regard.

 Young Living do educate their customers on using essential oils and essential oils safety.
 The website contains some guides and best practices for safe use as well as guidelines for which oils to use safely with children.

-Young Living also have a blog where they publish many articles on the benefits and properties of oils, different uses and best safe practices.
+Young Living also has a blog where they publish many articles on the benefits and properties of oils, different uses and best safe practices.
 However as discussed their representatives are not necessarily trained and may not give out correct info.

 Plant Therapy is especially focussed on educating their customers.
-They are completely transparent about their products, listing the botanical name, extraction method, origin country and test results for each batch.
+They are completely transparent about their products, listing the botanical name, extraction method, origin country, and test results for each batch.

 Their website includes a ‘Learn’ selection that includes a video series on oil safety as well as a link to their blog where they publish many articles on oil uses, benefits and practices.
 Plant Therapy also have a newsletter and they even have a Facebook group for sharing safe essential oil recipes.